Your questions, answered

 What level of maintenance are you aiming for?

-At the very least, we would like our maintainers to review/merge pull requests, fix critical bugs and make releases.
+At the very least, we would like our members to review/merge pull requests, fix critical bugs and make releases.
 Past that, the level of involvement is up to the maintainer(s) of each project, and obviously the more the better, but the explicit stated goal of Code Shelter is to allow popular projects to continue to live and evolve.

 What counts as "popular"?